Marneus68/android-store-nokia-store/README.md

 The steps to integrate this billing service are also in android-store's [Selecting Billing Service](https://github.com/soomla/android-store#google-play) but we will also write them here for convenience:

-1. Clone the repo
+1. Clone this repo

     ```
     git clone https://github.com/Marneus68/android-store-nokia-store.git
     ```

-2. Run the build script

-    ```
-    cd android-store-nokia-store
-    ./build_all
-    ```

-3. Add `AndroidStoreNokiaStore.jar` from the `build` folder to your project.
+2. Add `AndroidStoreNokiaStore.jar` from the `build` folder to your project.
-4. Make the following changes in AndroidManifest.xml:
+3. Make the following changes in AndroidManifest.xml:

   Add the following permission (for the Nokia Store):